JesseSmith3rd/galaga/README.md

 ## Play Instructions
 1. Move mouse or cursor to move player
-2. Click for fire lasers
+2. Click to fire lasers